melashkr/technical-articles/evaluating-iot-protocols/README.md

 ## Expertmental steps

-The first step is to create an IoT Hub as a broker in Azure which includes three IoT-Devices: Device-AMQP, Device-Http and Device-MQTT.
-Those devices have to be registered in the Hub.
-The second step is to connect the azure function app to the IoT Hub.
+The first step was to create an IoT Hub as a broker in Azure which included three IoT-Devices: Device-AMQP, Device-Http and Device-MQTT.
+Those devices were registered in the Hub.
+The second step was to connect the azure function app to the IoT Hub.
 Once the function is ready, it will be triggered by the IoT Hub.
 The purpose of the function app is to process the incoming data and store it to the storage account table.